kentccf/NLU/README.md

 Label_Scraping.ipynb = script used to scrape the labels from YahooFinance API

+CountVectorizer Transcript Level.ipynb = implementation of count vectorizer based BoW benchmarks - with transcript level aggregation
-CountVectorizer Benchmark.ipynb = implementation of count vectorizer based BoW benchmarks
+CountVectorizer Chunk Level.ipynb = implementation of count vectorizer based BoW benchmarks

-TFIDF Benchmark.ipynb = implementation of TFIDF based BoW benchmarks
+TFIDF Transcript.ipynb = implementation of TFIDF based BoW benchmarks - with transcript level aggregation TFIDF Transcript.ipynb = implementation of TFIDF based BoW benchmarks

+glue.py = where we modify the data processors of the transformers library

+init.py = where we modify the metrics

 The four sbatch files are used to run BERT large and ALBERT on NYU Prince.
 SCR = regression task, SCC = classification task